-- 1. Manage and ensure compliance with the established policies, procedures and guidelines in terms of: - Liquidity and funding requirements. - Market Risk of the country's position. - 2.
-Assess the Country's current balance sheet composition and devise its future developments in line with High ALCO decisions. - 3.
-Review the impact of changes in business strategies and plans on ALM goals and requirements in line with High ALCO decisions and communicate the targets to line functions. - 4.
+- 1. Ensure that the country's business strategy (including decisions on pricing, products, and asset/liability mix) is executed in a way which is consistent with all relevant policies/guidelines and risk limits. - 2.
+Manage and ensure compliance with the established policies, procedures and guidelines in terms of: - Liquidity and funding requirements. - Market risk of the country's position. - 3.
+Assess the Country's current balance sheet composition and devise its future developments in line with High ALCO decisions. - 4.
+Review the impact of changes in business strategies and plans on ALM goals and requirements in line with High ALCO decisions and communicate the targets to line functions. - 5.
 Review proposals for new products to be offered by the bank specifically on their impact on the balance sheet and ALM targets/goals as and when needed.